Doctelligence/doctelligence.github.io/roadmap.md

 ## 🔐 Privacy Features Integration
 - Integrate advanced privacy-preserving technologies, such as homomorphic encryption (HE), to ensure data security on the network.

-## 💰 Token-Generating Event (TGE)
-- Host a token-generating event (TGE) to secure the network and ensure long-term sustainability through utility-driven token models.

 ## 🛠️ Developer Tools and Ecosystem Support
 - Release comprehensive tools, documentation, and host community engagement events.